Stefan-Hintz/trafopop/README.md

 wearable LEDs using Arduino Nano and WS2801

-This repositiory contains the software for the "build your own LED jacket" workshop.
+This repositiory contains the software for the "build your own LED jacket" workshops.

 http://www.trafopop.com/arduino-led-jacket-workshop